cert-manager/website/content/docs/configuration/acme/dns01/route53.md

 }
 ```

-> Note: The `route53:ListHostedZonesByName` statement can be removed if you
+> ℹ️ The `route53:ListHostedZonesByName` statement can be removed if you
 > specify the (optional) `hostedZoneID`.
 You can further tighten the policy by
 > limiting the hosted zone that cert-manager has access to (e.g.
 > `arn:aws:route53:::hostedzone/DIKER8JEXAMPLE`).